andrew/ultimate-awesome/README.md

 - [awesome-nodered](https://github.com/naimo84/awesome-nodered) - A collection of interesting nodes and resources for Node-RED.
 - [awesome-cyber-security](https://github.com/okhosting/awesome-cyber-security) - A curated list of cyber security resources and tools.
 - [awesome-kaldi](https://github.com/YoavRamon/awesome-kaldi) - This is a list of features, scripts, blogs and resources for better using Kaldi (  ).
+- [edge-ai](https://github.com/crespum/edge-ai) - A curated list of resources for embedded AI.
 - [awesome-mesos](https://github.com/dharmeshkakadia/awesome-mesos) - Everything about Apache Mesos.
 - [awesome-github](https://github.com/fffaraz/awesome-github) - A curated list of awesome GitHub tools, libraries, resources, and shiny things.
 - [awesome-jekyll-themes](https://github.com/planetjekyll/awesome-jekyll-themes) - A collection of awesome (gem-packaged) Jekyll themes - Add your theme!.